This is a fantastic budget-range to optimise, and your extra effort will pay off surprisingly well.

-The rich color of these diamonds appeals to a minority of diamond shoppers, including my very own wife.
+The rich colour of these diamonds appeals to a minority of diamond shoppers, including my very own wife.

-If you like the color, awesome.
+If you like the colour, awesome.
 Keep the clarity and cut grades in the higher brackets to avoid an obviously compromised diamond.

 Let’s talk about the setting/ring design.